A Class of Models for Large Zero-inflated Spatial Data: Applications

 We randomly select $3,220$ observations to fit our model and hold out $806$ observations for validation.
 Covariates include environmental variables that affect the abundance of the \textit{Macoma balthica} species such as: (1) median grain size of the sediments; (2) silt content of the sediments; and (3) altitude.
 Using PICAR-Z, we fit the hurdle count model and the zero-inflated Poisson model (mixture).
 We construct a triangular mesh with $m=4,028$ mesh vertices.
 In both the count hurdle and mixture cases, the automated heuristic (Section \ref{SubSec:TuningMech}) chose ranks $p_{o}=14$ and $p_{p}=64$ for the occurrence and prevalence processes, respectively.

-We employ similar model specifications and prior distributions as in the simulated examples (Section \ref{SubSec:SimExamplesTwoPart}), including a comparisons to fixed-rank kriging.
+We employ similar model specifications and prior distributions as in the simulated examples (Section \ref{SubSec:SimExamplesTwoPart}), including a comparisons to the low-rank (bisquare) approach.
 Comparative results are provided in the Table ~\ref{Table:MacomaResults}.
-Both the PICAR-Z and correlated PICAR-Z approach outperforms fixed rank kriging (bi-square basis functions) in predictions and shorter model-fitting walltimes.
+Both the PICAR-Z and correlated PICAR-Z approach outperforms low-rank approaches in predictions and with shorter model-fitting walltimes.
 These results hold in both the hurdle and mixture modeling approaches.
-Note that PICAR-Z provides more accurate predictions, compared to fixed rank kriging, among the non-zero observations.
-Comparisons to the gold standard approach \citep{christensen2002bayesian} are computationally prohibitive due to the long wall times associated with the MCMC algorithms.
+Note that PICAR-Z provides more accurate predictions, compared to the low-rank (bisquare) approach, among the non-zero observations.
+Comparisons to the `reparameterized' approach \citep{christensen2002bayesian} are computationally prohibitive due to the long wall times associated with the MCMC algorithms.
 Under PICAR-Z, both the hurdle and mixture models provide comparable out-of-sample predictions, yet the hurdle model has a shorter walltime; therefore, we recommend the count hurdle model for this particular case.
 We present the inferential results for the regression coefficients $\bbe_{o}$ and $\bbe_{p}$ in the supplement.